aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 [increases](https://github.com/pypa/pypi-support/issues/1642), and those have historically been approved.
 However, publishing a large package is a bad practice in the open-source software ecosystem.
-Even if a customer has no technical limitations for adding a ~240 MB dependency to their package, it is a red flag to them when considering using `aws-cdk-lib`.
+Even if a customer has no technical limitations for adding a 234 MB dependency to their package, it is a red flag to them when considering using `aws-cdk-lib`.
 We should be customer-obsessed, and solve the problem of aws-cdk-lib being a huge dependency, before customers start complaining about it.

-### Why is the package so large?
+### Why is the package so large today?

 There are some large assets contributing to the size of aws-cdk-lib, like .jsii files, and zip files of dependencies used in custom resources.
 However, the